AindreaAjax/ML_Introduction/Statistics/Theory/04_Probability.md

 2. After examining the e-mail for certain keywords such as ‘money’, the filter updates this prior probability using Bayes’ rule to arrive at the posterior probability that the e-mail is spam.

-This is an example of how the Bayes' rule is used in the real life.
+This is an example of how the Bayes' rule is used in real life.